The North West Regional Flood and Coastal Committee (RFCC) is one of 12 RFCCs in England, established under the Flood and Water Management Act 2010.

 Much of the funding for flood and coastal erosion risk management schemes comes from central government which is prioritised nationally, but the Committee advises on the national funding programme and can exercise some local choice.
 RFCCs also raise a Local Levy on Lead Local Flood Authorities which provides an invaluable resource to help fund local flood and coast priorities, often enabling them to attract other funding.
 As well as helping to fund schemes, the Local Levy is also used to fund projects and resources like The Flood Hub website.

-Map to show the NW RFCC boundary.
+Map to show the North West RFCC boundary.
 For a more detailed look at the map, view it online here.